ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>Introduction</blockquote>

 <h3>4.
-A Comprehensive Guide to Securing Your API for Web and Mobile Applications Using ExpressJS - <a href="https://medium.com/@landonwjohnson/a-comprehensive-guide-to-securing-your-api-for-web-and-mobile-applications-using-expressjs-12123cfedf06" target="_blank" rel="noopener noreferrer">link</a></h3>
+Essential Questions to Ask Before Hiring a ReactJS Developer 🤔💼 - <a href="https://medium.com/stackademic/essential-questions-to-ask-before-hiring-a-reactjs-developer-c730451bcbc8" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Landon Johnson`**
+✍️ **posted by `Stackademic`**

-<blockquote>Securing your API is critical if you are going to have your own custom API built from the ground up.</blockquote>
+<blockquote>When businesses seek to hire a ReactJS developer, the process can be daunting due to the competitive nature of the tech industry.
+ReactJS…</blockquote>

 <h3>5.
 React 19 is coming, what’s new? - <a href="https://medium.com/stackademic/react-19-is-coming-whats-new-79e2d4b948e4" target="_blank" rel="noopener noreferrer">link</a></h3>